 To the uninitiated it may come as a surprise: there are a number of proven methods you can use to value a business in any industry.

 It puzzles some business people.
-After all, they say, my business is unique and valuing it may differ from valuation of companies that are vastly different.
+After all, they say, my business is unique.
+And valuing it may differ from valuation of companies that differ vastly.
 Right?
 Well, yes and no.

 Standard business valuation methods work for any company